Achari Gobhi Recipe (Cauliflower Curry With Indian Pickling Spices)

 • 1 teaspoon dry mango powder

-• 1 tablespoon crushed Kasuri methi,
+• 1 tablespoon crushed Kasuri methi

 Lime juice, Kasuri methi, ginger and dry mango powder added to the pan.

-Step 14: Check for salt and add more if needed.
+Step 12: Check for salt and add more if needed.
+Garnish with 2 tablespoons chopped cilantro and serve hot.

 Ready achari gobhi garnished with cilantro.